+Student Name:

-Student Name: Student ID: Date of Birth: Person(s) to wl nom you authorize the release of your records: ole people.
+Student ID: Date of Birth:

+Person(s) to whom you authorize the release of your records:

+You can list multiple people.
 You must provide each authorized person listed with the password you choose below.
+If they are unable to provide the password, your records cannot be released.

+Password:

+You are responsible for the security of this password.
+Protect it from unauthorized parties.

+I authorize the release of educational records in the following areas (check all that apply):

+Academic Records

+Financial Aid

+Student Accounts

-If they are the password, your records cannot be released.
-Password: You are responsib le for the security of this password.
-Protect it from unauthorized parties. release of educational records in the following areas (check all that apply): Academic Records Financial Aid Student Accounts ntion for which you authorize the release of your educational records.
-Granting access to the not preclude you from revoking access to any of the parties or record types above, if done so in writing.
+Select the duration for which you authorize the release of your educational records.
+Granting access to the parties listed does not preclude you from revoking access to any of the parties or record types above, if done so in writing.

 Grant continuous access for the duration of my academic career I do not wish to grant continuous access.
-Access should end on/ I choose to limit access no information will be shared with the people listed above after ct.
-Access can only be reinstated by completing a subsequent FERPA Consent to Release cords form.
-Student Signat ure: Date: mitted in person at the office below, along with a picture ID.
+Access should end on

+I realize that if I choose to limit access no information will be shared with the people listed above after the date I select.
+Access can only be reinstated by completing a subsequent FERPA Consent to Release Educational Records form.

+Student Signature: Date: Form must be submitted in person at the office be low, along with a picture ID.
 Otherwise a Notary signature is required.

-I am not submitt ing my form in person.
+I am not submitting my form in person.
 My notary verification is below.

+Notary: Commission Exp:

+Return Completed Form to:

+Wytheville Community College

+Admissions Office

-Notary: Commission Exp: Return Completed Form to: Wytheville Community College Admissions Office 1000 East Main Street Wytheville, VA 24382 Office Use Only Person who entered d authorization into SIS: Date entered:
+1000 East Main Street

+Wytheville, VA 24382

+Office Use Only

+Person who entered authorization into SIS: Date entered: Date entered:
-Form 7